bc0119/Fifa_Player_Rating_Prediction/README.md

 ## Data Understanding
 The dataset (`fifa_players_22.csv`) was found in Kaggle, which was scrapped from sofifa.com.
 The data includes 19,000+ players with 110 columns of detailed player info & stats.

-The players' distribution by overall rating shows a normal distribution, where many players are rated within the 60 – 73 range.
+The players' distribution by overall rating shows a normal distribution.
+67% of total players are rated within the 60 – 73 range.

 ## Methods
 This project uses various regression models to predict the overall rating for FIFA players.
 The baseline models have solid performance with high R2 and low RMSE.
 Therefore, I have used other models to increase the performance.